 Most disputes can usually be resolved by an out-of-court agreement between the parties, as a settlement of this kind avoids the time and expense involved in pursuing action through the courts.

-Tips on European Trade Secrets
+New about European Trade Secrets